 The General Board in session at the General Conference received Timothy Dugas' report and formed a steering committee to further develop materials.
 The ad hoc committee was augmented by more members as it moved toward the steering committee phase.
 In October 1998 Arless Glass took leadership of the project and continued the efforts of Timothy Dugas.
 In January 1999, a second proposal was made to the General Board to determine if the project should go forward.
 In the summer of 1999, the steering committee chose its chairperson to be Jesse Williams, who has served as chairperson from that time to 2007.
 Under Jesse Williams's direction a resolution was presented to the October 1999 General Conference in session at Nashville, Tennessee.
-After relevant debate the gathered ministers of the United Pentecostal Church voted to found the Urshan Graduate School of Theology.
+The conference voted to found the Urshan Graduate School of Theology.

-In 2000, at a meeting in St. Louis, Chairperson Williams continued to lead the Board of Trustees, which was formed at that time.
-Some significant events took place at the January meeting.
-Nathaniel Urshan was chosen as Chancellor.
-The board also selected David Bernard, pastor of New Life Pentecostal Church, Austin, Texas, associate editor of the United Pentecostal Church International, and author, as the founding president of the Urshan Graduate School of Theology.
+The Board of Directors (formerly Board of Trustees) held its first meeting in St. Louis, Missouri in January 2000.
+Nathaniel Urshan was chosen as chancellor.
+Jesse Williams was elected as board chairperson.
+The board also selected David K. Bernard as the founding president of the Urshan Graduate School of Theology.
 These officers were installed at the October 2000 General Conference.
 The board hired Dr. James A. Littles, Jr. as vice president; he did considerable organizational work to ready the graduate school to open its doors.
-The board of trustees and the president officially installed the founding faculty at the convocation on August 29, 2001.
+The board of directors and the president officially installed the founding faculty at the convocation on August 29, 2001.
 Full-time faculty installed were: James A. Littles, Jr., David S. Norris, Raymond L. Crownover, and Gerald L. Truman.
 Additional adjunct faculty continue to contribute to the success of the institution.

-In all of these things God continued to keep his hand on the project, and it received much support throughout the fellowship of the United Pentecostal Church International.
 Urshan Graduate School of Theology decided to seek accreditation with the Association of Theological Schools to help them realize and fulfill the school mission.
 In 2004, the first step to accreditation was realized as UGST received Associate Status with ATS.
 In 2008, candidate status with ATS was granted by the ATS accrediting commission.
 And in 2010 Urshan Graduate School of Theology became fully accredited with ATS.

-In 2005, during a time of growth, UGST was able to bring on board a full-time Dean of Administration.
+In 2005, during a time of growth, UGST was able to bring on board a full-time dean of administration.
 Evelyn L. Drury came to manage the daily administrative duties working directly under the president.
-Following her retirement in June 2010, Dr. Daniel L. Segraves was appointed as Dean of Administration and Academic Dean.
+Following her retirement in June 2010, Dr. Daniel L. Segraves was appointed as dean of administration and academic dean.

 Gateway College of Evangelism began offering classes in 1968 in Florissant, Missouri, as a ministry of the Missouri District of the UPCI.
 In 2011 Gateway President Darrell Johns led the college through a transition to UPCI ownership.
 On October 11, 2011, the UPCI General Board approved a plan for Urshan Graduate School of Theology to acquire Gateway College and transition it into a new undergraduate Christian college offering a variety of majors with the goal of achieving regional accreditation.
 After many months of collaboration between the boards, administration, faculty, and staff of both institutions, the transition from Gateway College to Urshan College was completed on July 1, 2012.
-Urshan College operates under the governance of the UGST Board of Trustees and President David K. Bernard.
+Urshan College operates under the governance of the UGST Board of Directors and President David K. Bernard.